19705cty/BinarySearchTree_TLAplus/README.md

 ## Usage

-This TLA+ specification models a BST and can be used for educational purposes or as a foundation for programming implementations.

 - `Insert(n)`: Insert a number `n` into the BST.
 - `Delete(n)`: Remove a number `n` from the BST.
 - Verify correctness with the model checker.